Core-Techs-Git/pdb_requester/README.md

   <p><b><i><a href="https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line">PERSONAL-ACCESS-TOKEN</a></i></b> is generated in github settings.</p>
 </details>

-2. Edit your configuration file _`config.js`_ located at the root of your project
+2. Edit your configuration file _`config/dev.js`_ located at the root of your project. [config](https://github.com/lorenwest/node-config) module is used to load the right environment configurations.

 ```JavaScript
 const config = {};